 GiftCards4Change’s mission is to “collect, combine and liquidate gift cards through relationships with merchants, corporate sponsorship programs and third-party vendors to maximize the value of your remaining gift card balance.”

-This means that even if you’ve used a portion of your gift card, you can donate what’s left to GiftCards4Change to make a difference in areas like poverty assistance, education advancement, human trafficking and homelessness.
-As the site notes, “In some cases we are able to double [or] triple the value of your donated card with donor match programs and local community initiatives.”
+This means that even if you’ve used a portion of your gift card, you can donate what’s left of the gift card to GiftCards4Change to make a difference in areas like poverty assistance, education advancement, human trafficking and homelessness.
+As the site notes, “In some cases, we are able to double [or] triple the value of your donated card with donor match programs and local community initiatives.”

 GiftCards4Change sells gift cards as well, with 100% of your purchase going directly to charity.

-CardCash has also occasionally offered users the option of donating gift cards to charity instead of trading them for cash.
-The site partnered with Charity on Top for a donation program during Hurricane Harvey, and is currently working with St. Jude Children’s Research Hospital.
+CardCash has also occasionally offered users the option of donating gift cards to charity instead of exchanging the gift card for cash.
+The site partnered with Charity on Top for a donation program during Hurricane Harvey and is currently working with St. Jude Children’s Research Hospital.